-The term "monetary instruments" means (1) coin or currency of the United States or of any other country, travelers' checks, personal checks, bank checks, and money orders, or (2) investment securities or negotiable instruments, in bearer form or otherwise, in such form that title thereto passes upon delivery.
+The term "monetary instruments" means (1) coin or currency of the United States or of any other country, travelers' checks, personal checks, bank checks, and money orders, or (2) investment securities or negotiable instruments, in bearer form or otherwise in such form that title thereto passes upon delivery.

-You should interpret the term "attempt" in accordance with the definition of that term previously provided in these instructions.
+You should interpret the term "attempt" in accordance with the definition of that term previously provided at page 8 of these instructions.

 You may find that a defendant under consideration acted with the intent to promote the carrying on of specified unlawful activity if you find that he contributed or attempted to contribute funds, goods, or services to or for the benefit of a Specially Designated Terrorist.
 I instruct you that Hamas has been a Specially Designated Terrorist since January 23, 1995.
-Accordingly, you may find that a defendant contributed funds, goods, or services to or for the benefit of a Specially Designated Terrorist if you find that the entity to which the defendant made the contribution was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources.
+Accordingly, you may find that a defendant contributed funds, goods, or services to or for the benefit of a Specially Designated Terrorist if you find (a) that the entity to which the defendant made the contribution was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources; and (b) that the defendant under consideration knew that the entity to which the defendant made the contribution was operating under Hamas's direction or control or if it was organizing, managing, supervising, or otherwise directing the operation of Hamas's personnel or resources.

-A conspirator is responsible for crimes committed by other conspirators if the conspirator was a member of the conspiracy when the crime was committed and if the crime was committed in furtherance of, or as a foreseeable consequence of, the conspiracy.
-Therefore, if you have first found a defendant under consideration guilty of the conspiracy charged in Count 22, and if you find beyond a reasonable doubt that during the time the defendant was a member of that conspiracy, other members of that conspiracy committed the crimes in Counts 23 through 32 in furtherance of or as a foreseeable consequence of that conspiracy, then you may find the defendant under consideration guilty of the crimes charged in

-Counts 23 through 32, even though that defendant may not have participated in any of the acts which constitute the crimes charged in Counts 23 through 32.
+A conspirator is responsible for crimes committed by other conspirators if the conspirator was a member of the conspiracy when the crime was committed and if the crime was committed in furtherance of, and as a foreseeable consequence of, the conspiracy.
+Therefore, if you have first found a defendant under consideration guilty of the conspiracy charged in Count 22, and if you find beyond a reasonable doubt that during the time the defendant was a member of that conspiracy, other members of that conspiracy committed the crimes in Counts 23 through 32 in furtherance of, and as a foreseeable consequence of, that conspiracy, then you may find the defendant under consideration guilty of the crimes charged in Counts 23 through 32, even though that defendant may not have participated in any of the acts which constitute the crimes charged in Counts 23 through 32.